veronicadonelli/financial-risk-return-analysis/README.md

 ## Folder Structure

 ## Report
-A detailed PDF report is available in the `report/` folder.
+A comprehensive PDF report can be found in the `report/` directory.

 ## How to Run
-1. Clone the repo
+1. Duplicate the repository
-2. Create a virtual environment
+2. Establish a virtual environment
-3. Install dependencies: `pip install -r requirements.txt`
+3. Install the necessary packages: `pip install -r requirements.txt`
-4. Run the notebook in `notebooks/`
+4. Execute the notebook located in `notebooks/`

 ## Example Visuals
 ![image](https://github.com/user-attachments/assets/15898f26-ec48-4708-bc55-a608714c7849)